kevinlinvxd/kevinlinvxd/README.md

 I'm an enthusiastic, passionate, and knowledgeable student currently studying Computer Engineering at Iowa State University.
 I love Linux, AI, and rock climbing!

-I have experience in various programming languages; however, I'm most interested in backend software development with Java and JavaScript.
+I have experience in various programming languages; however, I'm most interested in backend software development.

 Feel free to contact me with the links above.